epfl-ada/ada-2022-project-tacocat/docs/instr.md

 - [src/utils](../src/utils/) contains scripts providing functions that may be useful throughout the project.
 - [temp](../temp/) may be used to store temporary data

-The essentials to work on the project are:

-- [generate_data.ipynb](../src/generate_data.ipynb) contains the pipeline used to generate the data for analysis in the project.
+## Repository Usage

-- [data_generated.py](../src/utils/data_generated.py) contains the functions used to load the data used in the project.
-This data should only be loaded using those functions.
+- [data_generated.py](../src/utils/data_generated.py) contains the functions used to load the data used in the project. __Only data loaded using these functions should be used for working on the data story.__

-## Get initial datasets
+- Any code should be placed in the [source folder](../src/)

+- Any result should be placed in the [results folder](../results/)

+## Reproduce data generation

 If you want to generate data for usage in the project, follow the READMEs in [data](../data/) to download the initial datasets.
+Then use the [data generation notebook](../src/generate_data.ipynb) to generate the data.

 ## requirements.txt